leafsphp/blog/posts/eien-december-22.md

 Now for the main feature we added this month, WebSockets.
 We've added WebSockets to Eien to make it easier to build real-time applications.
 WebSockets allow you to have a persistent connection between a client and a server.
 This means that the client can send data to the server and the server can send data to the client at any time.
 This is great for building real-time applications like chat apps, multiplayer games, and more.

-<i>Note that WebSockets functionality is still a beta feature, and only available on the beta channel.
+<i>Note that WebSocket functionality is still a beta feature, and is only available on the beta channel.
 You'll need to install the beta versions of Leaf, Eien and Leaf Http to use websockets.
 To do this, run:</i>

 ```sh
 leaf install leaf@3.2.2-beta eien@dev-main http@dev-main
 ```

-Since Eien is just the server part of your app, you need to interface with Leaf to actually use WebSockets.
-To do this, you need to use the `ws` method in Leaf.
+Since Eien is just the server layer of your app, you need to interface with Leaf to actually use WebSockets.
+To do this, we've provided a `ws` method on your Leaf app instance.
 The `ws` method is used to create a WebSocket handler.
 It takes two arguments which are the URL of the WebSocket server and the handler.
 Here's an example:

 ```php
 <?php